Scaranman/Portfolio-Site/content/en/project/JRCS/index.md

 <img src="/portfolio/JRCS/sketches.png" width="720" alt="Pictures of my initial sketches.">

-My immediate thought went to some kind of dialogue window that pointed to the vessel the user was about to collide with.
+My immediate thought went to some kind of popover that pointed to the vessel the user was about to collide with.

-I experimented with 3 different shapes, but ultimately settled on a simple rectangular dialogue window that provided users with the needed information.
+I experimented with 3 different shapes, but ultimately settled on a simple rectangular popover window that provided users with the needed information.

 I also thought about adding lines that indicate the path that each ship was going to take.
 However, after moving on from my sketches, I decided to scrap that idea as it could be very difficult to implement given the program would have to calculate the angle of the ship, and the surface of the water.
 Not only would that be a lot to calculate and take into consideration, but rough water at open sea is not exactly computer vision friendly for those kinds of calculations.